How to Adjust the Accelerator Cable on a Car

 Another important thing to check is the inadequate or excessive tension in the accelerator cable.
 Ask someone to gently press the gas pedal while you go under the hood to check the cable and ensure that the pulley is rotating no further and the cable is flexing a little with a little finger pressure.
 Now ask the person to press the pedal hard.
 Now, the pulley should rotate no more and the same amount of flexing should remain in the cable.
 Once you have adjusted your accelerator cable yourself, your car should now accelerate better and any past issues must have resolved.
 If not, you should get it checked by a professional who may decide to adjust or replace the accelerator cable, as needed.

-If you'd like to read similar articles to How to Adjust the Accelerator Cable on a Car, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Adjust the Accelerator Cable on a Car, we recommend you visit our Car Maintenance and Repair category.